Our Mesh Protocol

 Traditional protocols use dedicated control packets.

-Overhead increases proportional to size, leaving littleroom for data in low-bit-rate networks.
+Overhead increases proportional to size, leaving little room for data in low-bit-rate networks.

 Aspen Grove Mesh